 But consider another scenario.
 What might happen if the wealthiest in India donated the same percentage of their net worth per year as their peers in other nations?
 That means growing from the current average ratio of giving to wealth from 0.16 to 1.2 percent, using the United States as a comparator.
 Under that scenario, in which India’s growing middle class and mass affluent also increase their giving, total giving would reach $58 billion in 2026.

 In this report on the future of Indian philanthropy, we focus on two especially large and important categories – the wealthiest givers and corporates, through their corporate social responsibility (CSR) investments – and how they can achieve much more impact with their giving.
-Based on our conversations with 61 donors, NGO leaders, CSR heads, and sector experts about what’s driving their giving and how they’re seeking to make a difference, we consider whether such an extraordinary level of growth could actually happen, and we document some themes that emerged from our conversations.
+Building on the India Philanthropy Report 2022, published by Bain & Company and Dasra in 2022, we take a deep dive into the giving potential of India’s wealthiest families, having spoken to 61 donors, NGO leaders, CSR heads, and sector experts to better understand what’s driving their giving and how they’re seeking to make a difference.
+In the next section, we consider whether such an extraordinary level of growth could actually happen and we document some themes that emerged from our conversations.

 The short answer is – it could, and here’s how.

 The Wealthiest Givers Have the Potential to Give More and Give Faster